Community detection in hypergraphs through hyperedge percolation: Methods

 Hyperbolic graph models are usually attributed with a tunable temperature parameter, with $T=0$ yielding a deterministic connection rule (where the connection probability is a step function of the hyperbolic distance) and a larger value of $T$ resulting in a less sharp cut-off in the connection probability, larger abundance of long-distance connections, and thus, a decreased clustering coefficient.
-The application of a non-deterministic edge formation process would be a possible extension of our hyperbolic hypergraph model too, which could be realised by not restricting the hyperedge boundaries to regular hyperbolic circles but choosing the members of a hyperedge according to probabilities gradually decreasing with the hyperbolic distance from the "centre" of the given hyperedge (using a Fermi--Dirac distribution~\cite{hyperGeomBasics,PSO}, e.g. setting the cut-off of the connection probability to the hyperbolic distance of the $c-1$th closest neighbour from the given central node).
+Our hyperbolic hypergraph model could be also extended by not restricting the hyperedge boundaries to regular hyperbolic circles but choosing the members of a hyperedge according to probabilities gradually decreasing with the hyperbolic distance from the "centre" of the given hyperedge (using a Fermi--Dirac distribution~\cite{hyperGeomBasics,PSO}, e.g. setting the cut-off of the connection probability to the hyperbolic distance of the $c-1$th closest neighbour from the given central node).
 Altering the connection probability function in the hyperbolic hypergraph model is expected to adjust e.g. the nested structure of hyperedges (i.e., how typical the inclusion relationships between hyperedges are), which is an intensively researched property of hypergraphs~\cite{veryBasicInvestigationOfTheNestedStructureOfHyperedges,edgeNestednessOfRealHypergraphs,simplicality,simplicality_newest}.
 Another possible extension of our model would be the application of nonuniform (multimodal) angular node distributions in order to generate hypergraphs with apparent community structures where planted communities arise at the peaks of the pre-defined angular distribution.
 For pairwise hyperbolic graphs, models with inhomogeneous angular distributions have already been studied~\cite{GPA_PSOsoftComms,S1softComms,nPSO,nPSO_2}.